kenhkan/morrison/README.md

     freebsd: pkg install curl
 ```

-For a Mac host, `make` and `brew install wget` would run.
+For a Mac host, `make` and `brew install wget` would run in the directory as
+defined by `working-directory` in the `source` section.
 The order is always
 from the more general label to the more specific label. `nix` always runs first
 for all Unix-like hosts.